brotatotes/bht-automation/bht gen 3/Matthew/Chapter 25/Matthew 25 27 bht.md

 ### Albert Barnes:
-1. "The 'exchangers' were persons who were in the habit of borrowing money, or receiving it on deposit at a low rate of interest, to be loaned to others at higher interest."
+1. "The exchangers were persons who were in the habit of borrowing money...to be loaned to others at a higher interest."
-2. "This money was left with the servant, not to exchange, nor to increase it by any such idle means, but by honest industry and merchandise."
+2. "This money was left with the servant...but since he was too indolent for that, he ought at least to have loaned it to the exchangers, that his master might have received some benefit from it."
-3. "The word 'usury,' in our language, has a bad signification, meaning unlawful or exorbitant interest.
-This was contrary to the law."
+3. "The word 'usury,' in our language, has a bad signification...This was contrary to the law."

 ### Marvin Vincent:
 1. "Put [βαλειν] .
 Lit., throw or fling down, as one would throw a bag of coin upon the exchanger's table."
-2. "The Jewish bankers bore precisely the same name."
+2. "Exchangers [τραπεζιταις] .
+Taking their name from the table or counter at which they sat [τραπεζα] .
+The Jewish bankers bore precisely the same name."
-3. "The Jewish law distinguished between interest and increase."
+3. "Usury [τοκω] .
+A very graphic word, meaning first childbirth, and then offspring.
+Hence of interest, which is the product or offspring of capital."

 ### Philip Schaff:
-1. "Thou oughtest therefore to have put."
-2. "My money.
+1. "My money.
 The trust demanded this."
+2. "To the bankers; the Greek word has the same etymology as the English one.
+These probably represent stronger spiritual characters who would have quickened his spirituality."
-3. "The theory of Christianity is, that laboring for Christ is not a matter of bargain, but of loving, interested service."
+3. "The theory of Christianity is, that laboring for Christ is not a matter of bargain, but of loving, interested service.
+When the servant came with a false plea of returning to the master what was justly his, he was condemned on his own showing."

 ### Archibald T. Robertson:
-1. "His very words of excuse convict him."
+1. "His very words of excuse convict him.
+It was a necessity that he did not see."
+2. "The bankers, money-changers, brokers, who exchanged money for a fee and who paid interest on money."
-2. "Compound interest at six per cent doubles the principal every twenty years.
+3. "Compound interest at six per cent doubles the principal every twenty years.
 It is amazing how rapidly that piles up if one carries it on for centuries and millenniums."
-3. "The Mosaic law did not allow interest in dealings between Hebrews, but only with strangers."

 ### John Gill:
+1. "Thou oughtest therefore to have put my money to the exchangers... who were so called from the table that stood before them, on which they told, and paid their money, and the exchange and use."
-1. "Thou oughtest therefore to have put my money to the exchangers... put it into the hand of these bankers, where it would have been not only safe, as in the earth, where it was hid, but also would have made some increase."
+2. "Hence all the Oriental versions here read, 'thou shouldest have put my money to, or on the table'; put it into the hand of these bankers, where it would have been not only safe, as in the earth, where it was hid, but also would have made some increase, and would have been returned with profit."
-2. "and then at my coming I should have received my own with usury."
-3. "but to reprove the sloth and inactivity of this servant, upon his own reasonings, and the character he had given of his master."
+3. "This is said not so much to encourage usury, though it may be lawful; and it seems to have been a practice in those times to put money out to use upon a reasonable interest; but to reprove the sloth and inactivity of this servant, upon his own reasonings, and the character he had given of his master."

 ### John Wesley:
 1. Thou oughtest therefore — On that very account, on thy own supposition, to have improved my talent, as far as was possible.